xmake-io/xmake-docs/manual.md

 ###### Get the value of the built-in variable

-[Built-in variables] (#built-in variables) can be obtained directly through this interface, without the need to add a `$()` package, which is much simpler to use, for example:
+[Built-in variables](#built-in variables) can be obtained directly through this interface, without the need to add a `$()` package, which is much simpler to use, for example:

 ```lua
 print(val("host"))